vicsz/cloud-lab/README.md

 Restart your app, you should now see all SQL statement in the log output.

+### 9.7 - BONUS - Simplify the Person Entity class by auto-generating Getters/Setters.

+Hint - Add the Lombok dependency , and use the Data annotation.

 ## 10 - Data on PCF